Mandarin Immersion at Presidio Knolls

 The Presidio Knolls Approach

-Second-language programs are appearing rapidly in cities across America.
+Second-language programs are appearing rapidly in cities all across America.
 However, few programs teach rigorous language skills utilizing the progressive learning approach that PKS embraces as part of our core mission.
-Likewise, not all programs instill true bilingual and biliterate skills, and not all programs truly “immerse” students in the second language.
+PKS instills true bilingual and bicultural skills in our students by fully immersing our students in Mandarin.
 At PKS, our students develop into highly proficient bilingual and biliterate communicators with an appreciation for Chinese culture.

 In the Presidio Knolls preschool, children spend 80% of learning time immersed in Mandarin.
 Through projects, song, dance, play, art, field trips, and inquiry-based learning, our preschool children develop strong Mandarin skills and establish a firm foundation to take them through our immersion elementary school.
 Children do not need Mandarin support at home to succeed in this immersion environment; parents can expect their children to become confident Mandarin speakers and listeners though our preschool program.

-Mandarin immersion comprises 80% of academic time during the elementary years at Presidio Knolls School, and an expected 50% in middle school.
-Students experience a balanced literacy approach that includes reading, writing, speaking, and listening beginning in kindergarten.
-One part of this learning is a full class period each day devoted to Mandarin studies, including character recognition, reading, and writing.
+Mandarin immersion comprises 80% of academic time during the elementary years at Presidio Knolls School as well, and 50% in middle school.
+Students experience a balanced literacy approach that includes reading, writing, speaking, and listening beginning in kindergarten, with a full class period each day devoted to Mandarin studies, including character recognition, reading, and writing.

-In addition, unlike traditional 50/50 Mandarin-English models, PKS students learn many other subjects through units of exploration conducted in Mandarin.
+In addition, unlike traditional 50/50 Mandarin-English models, PKS students learn many other subjects through their Units of Exploration (UoE) which are also conducted in Mandarin.
 This integrated learning instills a deep understanding and appreciation of Chinese language through integrated inquiry.